Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 bus requires special hardware, it's not just a serial connection.
 Yes, put a connector on there so the UART1 pins are available, maybe run to the PC104, too.

+The LNA doesn't have a current limiter on it.
+It's best to power it with +5V (it will work on +3.3V, but it doesn't perform as well).
+You don't want to put it on the PA power lines, as you may want to power off the PA while still receiving.
+Maybe another current limiter is in order?
+Yes

+Add 3 more MRAM parts.

 # Not going to do